git-cola/git-cola/share/doc/git-cola/relnotes.rst

   This is a usability improvement since we no longer perform different actions depending on where a row is clicked.

-* Added ability to create unsigned, annotated tags
+* Added ability to create unsigned, annotated tags.

 Fixes
 -----